-CONTRACTOR shall submit to COUNTY monthly invoices itemizing all services rendered, and costs and expenses incurred, pursuant to the terms and conditions of this Agreement by the tenth (10th) day of each month.
-CONTRACTOR shall submit a final invoice for payment within thirty (30) days following the expiration or termination date of this Agreement.
+CONTRACTOR shall submit to COUNTY separate monthly invoices itemizing any and all services rendered, and costs and expenses incurred, pursuant to the terms and conditions of this Agreement at its licensed and unlicensed facilities by the tenth (10th) day of each month.
+CONTRACTOR shall submit final invoices for payment within thirty (30) days following the expiration or termination date of this Agreement.
 Invoices shall be in a format approved by Director and the Humboldt County Auditor-Controller, and shall include the date that each service was provided, the total number of service hours provided per day, the total cost per day and the total cost for the month.
-Payment for services rendered, and costs and expenses incurred, pursuant to the terms and conditions of this Agreement shall be made within thirty (30) days after the receipt of approved invoices.
+Payment for services rendered, and costs and expenses incurred, at CONTRACTOR's licensed facilities shall be made within thirty (30) days after the receipt of approved invoices.
+Payment for services rendered, and costs and expenses incurred, at CONTRACTOR's unlicensed facilities shall be made by the tenth (10th) day of each month.
 Any and all invoices submitted pursuant to the terms and conditions of this Agreement shall be sent to COUNTY at the following address:

-COUNTY: Humboldt County DHHS - Mental Health
+COUNTY: Humboldt County DHHS - Behavioral Health